Troubleshooting DNS Issues (Clearing Your DNS Cache)

 You should see a message confirming the DNS cache was cleared.

-If your organisation uses an internal DNS server, proxy, or firewall, your IT team may need to clear the DNS cache from their side.
-Let them know you're having trouble accessing Re-Leased, and that you suspect it may be related to stale DNS records.
+If your organisation uses an internal DNS server, proxy, or firewall, your IT team may need to clear the DNS cache on their side.
+Let them know you are having trouble accessing Re-Leased and suspect stale DNS records.

-The majority of users will never encounter this issue.
-But if you do, the steps above can help get things working again quickly.
+Most users will never run into this issue.
+If you do, the steps above usually restore access quickly.

 • When the issue started